 Parkinson’s disease is a neurodegenerative brain disorder that is characterised by motor symptoms such as tremors, rigidity, imbalance, and slowed movement, and non-motor symptoms like loss of smell and sleep problems.
 In India, Parkinson’s disease affects over 1 million persons a year.
 The disease gets worse over time and affects the dopamine-producing nerve cells in the brain.
-When the dopamine levels drop by ~60-80%, the body shows signs of Parkinson’s meaning that you may notice a tremor in one hand, rigidity, or slowness of movement.
+The body shows signs of Parkinson’s like tremor in one hand, rigidity, or slowness of movement when the dopamine levels drop by ~60-80%,

 Parkinson’s symptoms intensify over time and sadly, there is no cure for the disease at present.
 Nevertheless, there are medical means of managing and improving symptoms.
-Parkinson’s disease tends to show up more in men and affect those who are of 60 years of age and above.
-Knowledge of the causes of Parkinson’s and its symptoms will help you tend to the affected and avail the best of healthcare to improve the condition.
+Parkinson’s disease tends to show up more in men and affects those who are of 60 years of age and above.
+If you have basic knowledge of Parkinson’s, it might help you tend to the affected person.

 Here is a short primer on Parkinson’s disease.

-A simple Parkinson’s disease definition is that it is a long-term neurodegenerative disorder that affects a section of the brain called the substantia nigra and causes problems with the motor system.
-The substantia nigra produces the hormone dopamine, which is required for coordinated motor movements.
-Since these dopamine-producing neurons are affected by Parkinson’s disease, motor-system symptoms like shaking, imbalance while walking and stiffness are common with patients of the disease.
-When Parkinson’s progresses and becomes worse, non-motor symptoms emerge and become common.
+Parkinson’s disease is a long-term neurodegenerative disorder that affects a section of the brain called the substantia nigra.
+The substantia nigra produces the hormone dopamine, which coordinates motor movements.
+Since these dopamine-producing neurons are affected by Parkinson’s disease, motor-system symptoms like shaking, imbalance while walking, and stiffness are common with patients.

 There is ongoing research on what causes Parkinson’s disease.
-Here are some factors that contribute or may contribute to it.
+Here are some factors that contribute to it:

-Presence of Lewy bodies: Brain cells of Parkinson’s patients have been found to contain abnormal clumps of protein called Lewy bodies.
+Brain cells of Parkinson’s patients have been found to contain abnormal clumps of a protein called Lewy bodies.
 Scientists are researching the link between the protein alpha-synuclein, a substance found in Lewy bodies, and Parkinson’s disease.
-Some hold that this research is key to understanding the cause of Parkinson’s disease.

-Genetic & Environmental factors: Scientists are exploring whether certain genetic factors or mutations may lead to Parkinson’s.
-Sometimes the disease may appear to be hereditary, but some research points in the direction of genetic factors in combination with environmental triggers, such as exposure to toxins and pollutants.
+Scientists are exploring whether certain genetic factors or mutations may lead to Parkinson’s.
+Sometimes the disease may appear to be hereditary, but research points in the direction of genetic factors along with environmental triggers, such as exposure to toxins and pollutants.

 Four main symptoms of Parkinson’s disease are:

-Other symptoms, including those which are not linked to movement (non-motor) include:
+Other symptoms, including those which are not linked to the movement (non-motor), include:

 Parkinson’s disease does not affect everyone in the same way.
 The rate of progression of the disease differs, and the symptoms and their order and intensity may differ too.
 Nevertheless, below is a generalised 5-stage progression you can acquaint yourself with.

-Stage 1: Mild symptoms such as changes in posture, facial expression and walking, and tremors and other motor symptoms in one side of the body occur.
+Mild symptoms such as changes in posture, facial expression, and walking, and tremors, and other motor symptoms in one side of the body occur.
 These usually do not interfere with everyday living.

-Stage 4: At this stage, persons display the need of a walker for movement, though they can stand on their own.
+At this stage, persons display the need for a walker for movement, though they can stand on their own.
 The motor symptoms impair movement and reaction times, making it difficult for the patient to live alone and perform daily tasks without assistance.

 To date there is no cure to Parkinson’s disease, meaning that treatment efforts are mainly aimed at controlling, relieving, and improving the symptoms.